11 Things You Don’t Need for College

 The same thing goes for cleaning gadgets.
 Robotic vacuums, mops, or air purifiers are not the most cost- or space-efficient methods to stay clean and hygienic.
 Instead, consider arming students with antibacterial spray or wipes and help them do a deep-clean during visits.
 And while a hand-held vacuum might make the cut, don't rule out the 19th-century technology of dustpan and broom.

 Campus Health Insurance

 If you have family health coverage, your child likely won’t need campus health insurance because they’ll be covered under that plan until the age of 26.
 Make sure that your plan covers out-of-network costs or that healthcare providers near the campus are in-network.

 If your plan does not cover out-of-network costs or local healthcare providers are not in-network, a campus health-insurance plan may be a more cost-effective option.
 Compare the price of campus insurance with the cost of keeping the student on your policy and paying extra for any out-of-network care or clinic visits.
 "Be aware that many schools require kids to show proof of insurance before they start, and some will automatically enroll students in the campus insurance if they don't actively opt out by showing proof of alternative insurance,” says Lisa Zamosky, senior director of consumer affairs for eHealth.inc.

 Some college policies have low coverage maximums, which could leave you with thousands of dollars in uninsured expenses.
 Your child can also buy an individual policy through the local health insurance exchange (search by state at Healthcare.gov).

-The hefty price tag on higher education makes it hard to avoid student loans, but if possible, steer clear of private student loans.
-They usually carry variable rates (as opposed to the fixed rates of federal loans), have fewer repayment options and allow students to rack up high balances.
+Though borrowing money for the ever-rising cost of higher education is often unavoidable, try to steer clear of private student loans.
+They usually carry variable rates (as opposed to the fixed rates of federal loans), have fewer repayment options, and allow students to rack up high balances.